yz3425/Group-10-Project/README.md

 The key 'length' indicates whether it is a long song or a short song.
 A low score indicates it is a short song, and vice versa.
 It is also based on percentile.
 * **'complexity':** <br />
 The key 'Complexity' shows if the song is a easy song.
 A function is created to count the repeating words in lyrics.
 A low score for complexity indicates it is a easy song, and vice versa.
 Each individual score for complexity is also based on the percentile.
+# Additional Notes:
+Foreign songs:
+All non-english songs will have N/A for their love, kid_safe and mood scores.
+Langdect is used to identify the language of each song, please refer to the requirement.txt file for further details.